project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/user_channel_migration.md

 To migrate channel value for the users:

-1.Extract the archive file (sunbird-utils/cassandra-migration-etl/r1.7/UserMigrationUpdateChannelBin.zip) that contains the script for channel value migration
+1. Extract the archive file (sunbird-utils/cassandra-migration-etl/r1.7/UserMigrationUpdateChannelBin.zip) that contains the script for channel value migration

-2.Run the corresponding script to migrate the data
+2. Run the corresponding script to migrate the data

  - Run the following command:
      ```